Low-Code vs Traditional Development – Choose the Best Option for Your Startup

 Unlike traditional development, low-code platforms come with a variety of ready-made tools for business users and those with little coding skills.
 Such an approach expands the horizons for non-tech-savvy specialists thanks to intuitive navigation and a user-friendly interface.

 A traditional programming approach implies the development from start to finish, which is why such projects tend to be time-consuming.
-Your software development team will handle the tasks from requirements gathering to from-scratch coding, testing, deployment, and post-release support and maintenance.
+Your software development team will handle the tasks from requirements gathering to from-scratch coding, QA testing, deployment, and post-release support and maintenance.

 With low-code development, startups can move faster with software delivery as it eliminates the need to code the app from scratch manually.
 The fast pace of development enables you to launch your product ahead of competitors and avoid massive overtime for the engineering resources.